-In the Highland Creek ravine, we will assess five habitats representing five approximate durations since disturbance or intensity of disturbance.
+In the Highland Creek ravine, we will assess six habitats representing six approximate durations since disturbance or intensities of disturbance.
 For the write-up of your paper, keep track of where the sites are and what characterizes them.

 Estimation of species diversity in the field